JiaziChen111/Ch_Synthetic/README.md

 	Once a file is in the staging area, git keeps track of its changes To add ALL files in the directory: git add . or git add -A or git add --all HEAD is the name of the current commit
-	To remove changes from the staging area (does not change the history at all nor does it change what is going on the working directory, safe command): git reset HEAD
+	To remove changes from the staging area (does not change the history at all nor does it change what is going on in the working directory, safe command): git reset HEAD
 	To unstage changes to a file: git reset HEAD <filename.ext>
 	To remove file from the staging area but not form the working directory: git rm --cached -- <filename.ext>
 	To discard changes in working directory before they are staged (Warning!
 When you do this you will lose any unsaved work!): git checkout HEAD -- <filename.ext>